Introduction to Cloud Computing Benefits

 Cloud Computing Concept

-The cloud computing basics At the back end of Cloud, are lines of server racks, each of them having lots of data storage and processing power.
-These high server machines have a lot of processing power in it. to understand the more detail about the cloud computing basics just go through the points.
+The cloud computing basics At the back end of the Cloud, are lines of server racks, each of them having lots of data storage and processing power.
+These high server machines have a lot of processing power in it.

 From remote hosting several virtual machines or VMs, which provide entire infrastructure to anyone required, to providing a framework for software development, Virtualization takes a lot of responsibility in orchestrating and providing the technology behind Cloud.

-Here are cloud computing basics on Open-stack So where does OpenStack come in picture?
-OpenStack is essentially a piece of open source software, to manage this entire cloud ecosystem.
+Here are cloud computing basics on Open-stack So where does OpenStack come into the picture?
+OpenStack is essentially a piece of open-source software, to manage this entire cloud ecosystem.
 By cloud ecosystem, we mean the entire hardware, the virtualized instances running on that hardware, and other such latest cloud technologies that run on the backend of those smartphones and desktops.

 It provides an essential management layer to run the cloud atmosphere.
-Let us take some more example of cloud computing basics, shall we?
-Let us assume you are using a web service app, and are using it to develop a framework for running a software.
+Let us take some more examples of cloud computing basics, shall we?
+Let us assume you are using a web service app, and are using it to develop a framework for running software.

 For that to happen, you need to rent out a virtual machine in order to test your framework.
 Therefore, you buy a cloud virtual machine from a cloud vendor like Amazon and use the billing system of pay as you use.

 Now how does the vendor would ensure that fair billing will happen?
 You are paying to use their hardware.
-So how do you ensure that the proper statistics of your usage is calculated?
-To fill that gap, management layer comes in between.
-Open-stack is the open source management software for that.
+So how do you ensure that the proper statistics of your users are calculated?
+To fill that gap, the management layer comes in between.
+Open-stack is the open-source management software for that.

 The cloud computing benefits OpenStack is a cloud operating system software, which happens to be open source.
 Therefore, the development of the entire software is heavily dependent on the vibrant and active community.